SaxoBank/openapi-samples-csharp/authentication/Authentication_Cba/README.md

 ![Import complete](./InstallCert6.png)

 ## Verify that the certificate is installed correctly
-After installation, you can verify that the certificate is available in the Certificate Manager of the Local Computer.
+After installation, you can check if the certificate is available in the Certificate Manager of the Local Computer.

 ![Certificate store](./InstallCert7.png)